-1. Dropshipping is a low-cost, low-risk way to start a business
+1. Dropshipping gives you a low-cost, low-risk way to start a business

 The key advantage of dropshipping as a business model is that you can start doing it extremely cheaply.

-To get started, the only thing you need to worry about financially is the monthly fees for an ecommerce platform — and these won’t break the bank.
+To get started, the only thing you need to worry about financially is the monthly fees for an ecommerce platform — and, so long as you choose the right platform, these won’t break the bank.

 2. It lets you sell a wide range of products

-With dropshipping, you can really sell anything you like.
-A vast number of dropshipping suppliers are available to supply you with a huge number of products — giving you a lot of flexibility regarding the niche you want to dropship in.
+With dropshipping, you can really sell anything you like, really.
+A huge number of dropshipping suppliers are available to supply you with a vast number of products — giving you a lot of flexibility regarding the niche you want to dropship in.

-By contrast, if you’re making your own products, or sourcing them through local suppliers, you may find it more difficult to operate in some niches, or give your customers as wide a range of products to choose from.
+By contrast, if you’re making your own products — or sourcing them via local suppliers — you may find it more difficult to operate in some niches, or give your customers as wide a range of products to choose from.

 3. It lets you run a business from anywhere

-A commute to work is a thing of the past too!
+A commute to work can end up as thing of the past too!

 4. It doesn’t require a lot of labor

-You will have field enquiries from customers, and occasionally organize product returns — but overall, the workload involved with dropshipping is on the light side.
+You will have field enquiries from customers, and occasionally organize product returns — but overall, the workload involved with dropshipping is on the lighter side of things.

 5. It’s easy to scale up